Last Updated on January 16, 2023 by Grow with Bovees

 After all the hard and diligent work you’ve put into your lawn, don’t forget to enjoy it.
 The above instructions shouldn’t make you see your lawn as a fragile expanse that has to be constantly protected.

-Once you have a working fertilizer and water schedule, your lawn will be healthy and strong and able to fight infections.
+Once you have a working water and lawn fertilizer schedule, your lawn will be healthy and strong and able to fight infections.

 So get out there with the dogs and kids and enjoy your lawn.
 Set up the badminton net, make a croquet course, or just lie around and enjoy the lovely, soft grass you have nurtured so carefully.